 Figure 3.
 Reciprocal transplant graph illustrating the effect of transplant on Smithora biomass (g).
 The blue line represents shoots that were moved from the interior to the edge.
 The red line represents shoots that were moved from the edge to the interior.
-Circles indicate biomass from shoots that were collected from the meadow when the transplants were collected, representing ambient Smithora biomass.
+Circles indicate biomass (units) from shoots that were collected from the meadow when the transplants were collected, representing ambient Smithora biomass (units).
 Triangles represent final biomass from transplanted shoots.
 The colour blue represents from the interior and the colour red represents from the edge.

 Bacterial Community